tinglesoftware/dependabot-azure-devops/src/extension/README.md

     useConfigFile: true
 ```

-It's up to the user to schedule the pipeline in whatever is correct for their solution.
+You can schedule the pipeline as is appropriate for your solution.

 An example of a YAML pipeline: